gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 Power off
 -----------------------

-| The code below uses button B pressing to power down the microbit.
+| The code below uses button-B pressing to power down the microbit.
 | The microbit, not on battery power, will only wake up if the reset button is pressed.
 | If on battery power, connecting a USB cable can wake it as well.
 | Waking up from this mode starts the programme from the beginning.